You’re reviewing your updated design files when a vital question arises: Will this product update affect your manufacturing process?

 Changing the shape of your die cut part will always run the risk of re-tooling.
 Die cut tools are customized, and changes in the measurements or the design tolerances will result in adjustments or new tooling entirely.

-When you’re changing both your material AND your part geometry, the part will essentially need to re-enter part development while we figure out whether the current process is still applicable.
+When changing both your material AND your part geometry, the part will essentially need to re-enter part development while we figure out whether the current process is still applicable.
 With multiple significant changes, it could be necessary to plan out the step-by-step process once again and test it on a trial.

-NEW PACKAGING
+#4) NEW PACKAGING

-What Does a Product Update Cost?
+The Cost of a Product Update

 Die cut tools are customized for each part they cut, and new tooling means paying for new die cut tools entirely.
 There are no cost advantages to editing existing tooling to match the new design.
 Tooling can be expensive, so you’ll want to discuss the impending tolerance or measurement changes with your converter to see if any design adjustments could help reduce the strain of a considerable expense.